Comfort Measures for Labor

 The pages in this section describe some of the most common and easiest to find tools.
 Do not limit yourself to this list.
 Anything that will help you cope with labor is a labor tool.
 For example, if you enjoy drinking a specific tea be sure to have some on hand for labor.

 Pay attention to the things you do to be comfortable every day.
 Do you use a specific size or type of pillow?
 Do you like specific scents or sounds?
 Is there an object or two that help you relax?
-Items that keep you comfortable in your every day life can help you stay comfortable during labor.
+Items that keep you comfortable in your every day life can help you stay comfortable during labor, and should be included in the list of tools you can use.

-You can purchase many of the items in this section at discount stores in your area.
-If you prefer, you can purchase them online through Amazon.com at the Birthing Naturally Birth Store.
+You probably have most of these items in your home, or they will be freely available at your birth place.
+If necessary, you can purchase many of the items in this section at discount stores in your area.
+If you prefer, you can purchase them online through Amazon.com at the Birthing Naturally Natural Childbirth Store.